 Basic eligibility criteria is listed below, for a more in-depth look of how nominees will be evaluated, download the criteria here.

-- Ongoing activities have been running for at least 12 months from the date of the nomination submission deadline.
+- Ongoing activities within the specified initiative have been running for at least 12 months before the date of the nomination submission deadline.

-- Activities that have concluded, with a defined end date, will have taken place within two years of the nomination submission deadline.
+- Initiatives that have concluded, with a defined end date, will have taken place within two years of the nomination submission deadline.

 - The initiative or activity is focused on agriculture and based in Canada.

-- The nomination form is signed by the nominee endorsing the accuracy of the information provided.
+- The nomination form is signed by the nominee endorsing the accuracy of the information provided and accompanied by a third party reference letter.

 - The nomination form is submitted by a provincial farm organization, signifying their endorsement.

-- Each provincial farm organization can only submit one nomination during each annual nomination period.
+- Each provincial and territorial farm organization can only submit one nomination during each annual nomination period, establishing a list of at most 13 potential candidates for the award

 In 2018 we had nominations from a variety of wonderful initiatives from across Canada.
 Click below to view profiles on our two finalists, Pierrette Derosiers and Dr. Andria Jones-Bitton and the winner of the Brigid Rivoire 2018 award, the UPA’s Sentinel Program.